-How to make a DIY vertical herb garden
+How to make a DIY pallet herb garden

 1 | Paint the pallet

-To do this, paint the bottom couple of boards with the darkest blue paint.
+But if you want to do the ombre effect, start by painting the bottom couple of boards with the darkest blue paint.

 Then paint the next 2 or 3 boards with the next darkest color.